krisrowe/gworkspace-access/API-TESTING.md

 ---

-### Test 3: ADC with `--client-id-file`
+### Test 3: ADC with a User-Provided OAuth Client

-Uses your own OAuth client via the ADC system.
-Three projects in play.
+This method is initiated by running `gcloud auth application-default login` **with** the `--client-id-file` flag.
+It uses a custom, user-provided OAuth client, but stores the resulting credentials in the `gcloud` ADC file.
+Three projects are in play.

 **One-time setup:**
 ```bash